Welcome

 Assumptions and Considerations

 The Full Node assumes that the configuration, private keys, client creator, genesis document, and logger are correctly passed in by the Cosmos SDK.
-It also assumes that the P2P client, data availability layer client, mempool, block manager, and other services can be started and stopped without errors.
+It also assumes that the P2P client, data availability layer client, block manager, and other services can be started and stopped without errors.

 Implementation